DS-XL/CV_2022_cohort1/README.md

-# CV_2022_cohort1
-The working repo for the 2022 advance AI program - CV

 # Intelligent Marketing Text Generator
 1. This folder contains the codes to generate a demo for intelligent marketing text generator.
 2. The processes for coding are arranged in orders.
 To excute these codes, using `python name_of_file.py`.